bounchun/bounchun/README.md

 💻 Building end-to-end applications, from backend logic and databases to user-facing interfaces

-🧠 Experimenting with machine learning and AI integration in practical software projects
+🧠 Developing machine learning and AI integration in practical software projects

-🌐 Interested in how software interacts with networks, security, cloud infrastructure, and connected devices
+🌐 Connecting software with networks, security, cloud infrastructure, and connected devices

 ⚙️ Turning ideas into working prototypes using code, APIs, databases, Raspberry Pi and IoT hardware